yoonsean0104/data-science-portfolio/README.md

 1. **Market Basket Analysis Using Association Rule Learning**: An exploration into retail data to uncover patterns and relationships between different products purchased together.
 2. **Customer Churn Prediction Model**: Utilizing machine learning to predict customer churn, enabling proactive customer retention strategies.
-3. **Natural Language Processing for Sentiment Analysis**: Applying NLP techniques to analyze customer reviews and gauge sentiment, providing valuable insights into customer satisfaction.
-4. **Time Series Forecasting for Stock Prices**: Implementing ARIMA and LSTM models to forecast stock prices, assisting in investment decision-making.
+3. **Time Series Forecasting for Stock Prices**: Implementing ARIMA and LSTM models to forecast stock prices, assisting in investment decision-making.
-5. **Image Recognition with Convolutional Neural Networks**: Developing a CNN model to classify and recognize images, showcasing the power of deep learning in visual data analysis.
-6. **NFL Touchdown Prediction Model**: Applying R in sports analytics, specifically for predicting NFL players' performance regarding touchdowns using Random Forest.
+4. **NFL Touchdown Prediction Model**: Applying R in sports analytics, specifically for predicting NFL players' performance regarding touchdowns using Random Forest.
-7. **Air Quality Analysis and Prediction**: Analyzing air quality data to identify trends, patterns, and predictors of air pollution levels using machine learning and tidyverse.
+5. **Air Quality Analysis and Prediction**: Analyzing air quality data to identify trends, patterns, and predictors of air pollution levels using machine learning and tidyverse.

 ## How to Navigate This Repository 🧭